Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Rényi Accountant

 Algorithm~\ref{alg:renyi_dynamic_program} evaluates the sum in~\eqref{eq:divergence_add} exactly when the Gram matrix $\mathbf{G}$ is $p$ cyclically banded, and returns an upper bound otherwise by truncating $\mathbf{G}$ to its $p$ cyclically banded part $\mathbf{G}^{(p)}$ and adding the correction term $\frac{\tau\alpha}{2\sigma^2}$.
 The indices in~\eqref{eq:divergence_add} interact cyclically; we break this cycle by conditioning on the short prefix $\mathbf{l}=(l_0,\dots,l_{p-2})$ and then compute the remaining contribution via a forward dynamic program.
 We glue the cycle back at the end by adding the interactions between indices $b-p+2,\dots,b-1$ and $0,\dots,p-2$.
 For numerical stability, all aggregations are performed using the log-sum-exp (LSE) operation.
 See the proof of Lemma~\ref{lem:renyi-dynamic_program} for a detailed description.

-However, this is not sufficient to prove $(\varepsilon,\delta)$-DP, since the notion of neighboring datasets allows adding or removing a single element, which requires a bound in the other direction as well.
+However, this is not sufficient to prove $(\varepsilon,\delta)$-DP, since the notion of neighboring datasets also requires a bound in the ``add'' direction.
 We found it substantially harder to compute the divergence $\mathrm{R}_{\alpha}(\hat{Q}\,\|\,\hat{P})$ explicitly.
-Nevertheless, it admits a tight and easily computable upper bound, which we present in the following lemma and formalize in Algorithm~\ref{alg:renyi_dynamic_program_remove}
+Nevertheless, it admits a tight and easily computable upper bound, which we present in the following lemma and formalize in Algorithm~\ref{alg:renyi_dynamic_program_remove} in~\cref{appendix:full_renyi_accountant}.

 \begin{restatable}{lemma}{RemoveRenyiBound} The Rényi divergence in the ``add'' direction is bounded as

 where $\mathbf{G}$ is the Gram matrix with entries $\mathbf{G}_{i,j} = \langle \mathbf{m}_i, \mathbf{m}_j\rangle$. \end{restatable}